hazzum/Udacity-full-stack-hosting-project/README.md

     }
 ]
 ```
-#### 3- Create a new EB environment that runs node v14 and create a new app.
+#### 3- Create a new EB environment that runs node v16 or later and create a new app.
 Save the environment name and app name.
 #### 4- Edit the `config.yml` file under `udagram\udagram-api\.elasticbeanstalk\` and replace the default environment name and app name with the values you just chose.
+- You should change the aws region too if you plan on using a different aws region from us-east-1
 #### 5- Edit the `apiHost` properties in `\udagram\udagram-frontend\src\environments\environment.prod.ts` and `udagram\udagram-frontend\src\environments\environment.ts` to the EB environment URL (this is inconvenient, but unfortunately there's no way of passing environment variables to S3 static websites).
 #### 6- Create a CircleCI account if you haven't already and link it to your GitHub account, then push the contents of the project to a new repository.
 #### 7- Manually add all necessary environment variables to the CircleCI project linked to the repository you just created: